 On 29th November 2018 Baroness Ilora Finlay gave a talk at Bristol University titled “As the light fades: Do law and ethics collide?”.
 Baroness Finlay is a professor of palliative medicine at Cardiff University and a long-standing prominent opponent of assisted dying.
 Her talk gave a full account of the problems and dangers she sees with assisted dying legislation as it exists in various countries around the world.
 MDMD is sympathetic to at least some of her concerns, but reaches different conclusions.
 In Baroness Finlay’s view no change in the law is necessary or desirable, in part because one option people already have is to refuse life sustaining medication.

-In the Q&A section MDMD Coordinator, Phil Cheatle, asked a question regarding dementia, an illness where sufferers do not require life sustaining medication which can be refused.
+In the Q&A section MDMD Coordinator, Phil Cheatle, asked a question regarding dementia, a terminal illness where sufferers do not require life sustaining medication which can be refused.
 Dementia is particularly important as it is feared by many people and is increasingly common.
 The discussion about how assisted dying can safely be made available to dementia sufferers is something which is actively being discussed and reviewed around the world.
 In Switzerland medical assisted suicide is permitted for those with early stage dementia provided the person still has the mental capacity to make a life ending decision at the time of the assisted death.
 In the Netherlands and Belgium euthanasia is permitted for those with dementia who lack mental capacity provided they have written an advance decision requesting euthanasia in those circumstances.
 In USA and Canada there is public debate about possibly broadening their assisted dying laws to include people suffering with dementia.

 In Phil’s question to Baroness Finlay he explained that his experience of his mother’s end of life suffering from dementia taught him that he really didn’t want to die like that.
 He then asked: